 “Jeopardy!” champ Amy Schneider has made history with her second-place winning streak of 40 games won in a row.
-She is also the first openly gay champion to qualify for the Tournament of Champions and has been vocal about being an advocate for trans rights.
+She is also the first openly trans champion to qualify for the Tournament of Champions and has been vocal about being an advocate for trans rights.

 Her position has earned her a Queerty Award for trans representation, as well as a nomination for a GLAAD Media Award for his groundbreaking “Jeopardy!” run.
 In a recent op-ed, Amy explained why her trans journey is so important.